haojin-cg/haojin-cg.github.io/_pages/about.md

 <span class="anchor" id="about-me"></span>
 # Welcome to my homepage!

-I am a **Ph.D candidate** in **Information Science** at the **Japan Advanced Institute of Science and Technology (JAIST)**.
-Use this section for a concise introduction: who you are, what you work on, and what kinds of collaboration, positions, or research directions you are open to.
+I am a Ph.D candidate in Information Science at the Japan Advanced Institute of Science and Technology (JAIST).
+My current research lies at **Controllable Video Generation and Robotics**.
+If you are interested in academic collaboration, please feel free to contact me by email.

-My interests lie in **your research topics here** — for example, machine learning, systems, vision, graphics, HCI, robotics, security, or computational science.
-Replace this paragraph with your real focus areas, and add your own Google Scholar, project, or lab links when available.

-Previously, you may want to summarize your background, degree history, lab affiliations, notable experience, or a short story about how your current work evolved.
-Keep this paragraph personal enough to feel real, but concise enough that visitors can scan it quickly.

-I am always open to discussions and collaborations.
-Feel free to drop me an email!

 <span class="anchor" id="news"></span>